What is Resorcinol?

 Uses of Resorcinol (C6H6O2)

 - Resorcinol is used as a disinfectant or an antiseptic in pharmaceutical products.

 - It is used to treat skin infections such as seborrheic dermatitis, psoriasis, calluses, eczema, warts, and acne.

 - It is used in the manufacturing of resins.

 - It is an analytical reagent used to determine the quality of ketoses.

 m-Dihydroxybenzene can be synthesised in various ways.
 Some of them are discussed here.
 Dialkylation of benzene with propylene to obtain 1,3-diisopropyl benzene.
 Hock rearrangement and oxidation of this obtained product give resorcinol and acetone.

 It can be produced by melting resins such as asafoetida, and galbanum with KOH (potassium hydroxide), or by the distillation process of Brazilwood extract.

-It may be also prepared by melting benzene-1,3-disulfonic acid, phenol-3-sulfonic acid, 3-iodophenol, in the presence of potassium carbonate (K2CO3) by the action of nitrous acid (HNO2) on 1,3-diaminobenzene or on 3-aminophenol.
-Many para and ortho compounds of the aromatic series such as benzene-para-disulfonic acid, bromophenols also yield resorcinol on fusion with KOH (potassium hydroxide).
+It may be also prepared by melting benzene-1,3-disulfonic acid, phenol-3-sulfonic acid, and 3-iodophenol, in the presence of potassium carbonate (K2CO3) by the action of nitrous acid (HNO2) on 1,3-diaminobenzene or on 3-aminophenol.
+Many para and ortho compounds of the aromatic series such as benzene-para-disulfonic acid, and bromophenols also yield resorcinol on fusion with KOH (potassium hydroxide).

 Learn more about the different applications, structure, and properties of Resorcinol from the expert faculties at BYJU’S – India’s largest education company.